ecmwf/IonBeam/docs/flight-interface.rst

     {"op": "dataset_range", "dataset": "weather_stations", "start": "2024-01-01T12:00:00Z", "end": "2024-01-01T13:00:00Z"}

-It resolves the current build of every window starting in ``[start, end)`` — how an exporter rebuilds a cycle from whatever has been published so far.
-The returned ``FlightInfo`` carries the dataset schema and the ``DoGet`` ticket; the call fails when the range holds no builds.
+The command resolves the current build of every window that starts in ``[start, end)``.
+An exporter can use this operation to reconstruct a range from the builds available at the time of the request.
+The returned ``FlightInfo`` contains the dataset schema and a ``DoGet`` ticket.
+The call fails if the range contains no builds.

 The streamed data follows the canonical dataset schema; see :ref:`dataset-schema:Dataset Schema`.